Securing Opensearch with OIDC

 With the following configuration:

-• Valid Redirect URIshttps://opensearch.apps.yourcompany.com/* Note these these are the URLs for your OpenSearch Dashboards instance.
+https://opensearch.apps.yourcompany.com/*Note these these are the URLs for your OpenSearch Dashboards instance.

 1.2 Create custome scope opensearch_roles

-• Once the scope is created you need to create a role mapper
+- Once the scope is created you need to create a role mapper

-• Goto "Mappers", Click on "Add mapper", select "From predefined mapper", Seach for "client roles" and select it
+- Goto “Mappers”, Click on “Add mapper”, select “From predefined mapper”, Seach for “client roles” and select it

-• Now click on edit put the following valuess:
+- Now click on edit put the following valuess:

-• Token claim name: roles
+true - Token claim name:

-• Add to ID tokentrue
+String - Add to ID token:

-• Add to access tokentrue
+true - Add to access token:

-• Add to token introspectiontrue
+true - Add to token introspection:

 1.3 Add the scope to the client

-• Make it a default scope so that it is always included in the tokens issued for this client.
+opensearchclient, “Client Scopes” tab, and add theopensearch_rolesscope to the client. - Make it a default scope so that it is always included in the tokens issued for this client.

-• Remove the existing roles scope if it exists, as it will conflict with our custom scope. role
+rolesscope if it exists, as it will conflict with our custom scope. role

 1.4 Create client secret

-• Note down the client secret, as you will need it to configure OpenSearch.
+opensearchclient, “Credentials” tab, and create a new client secret. - Note down the client secret, as you will need it to configure OpenSearch.

 Step 2: Configure OpenSearch Security and Dashboards